SAP-samples/teched2023-AD267/exercises/rap/exercises/ex4/README.md

 3. Select your transport request and click **Finish** to create the data definition.

-4. Overwrite the contents of the generated data definition like this
+4. Overwrite the contents of the generated data definition with the following code:

 <pre lang="ABAP">
 @AccessControl.authorizationCheck: #CHECK